The States That Are Most Reliant on Federal Aid

 Red States Lead With Federal Dependence

-In 2022, wealthier, Democratic-leaning blue states paid more into the federal government than they received, in contrast to the less wealthy, Republican-leaning red states, which received more in federal funds than they contributed.
-By 2024, this dynamic shifted, with both red and blue states receiving more from the federal government than they paid in taxes.
-However, red states still outpaced blue states in federal funds received per dollar paid in taxes, securing $1.24 compared to the $1.14 blue states received.
-In the MoneyGeek rankings, seven of the 10 most dependent states are considered red states.
+In 2022, wealthier, Democratic-leaning blue states paid more to the federal government than they received.
+Republican-leaning red states received more in federal funds than they contributed.
+By 2024, both red and blue states received more from the federal government than they paid in taxes.
+Red states still outpaced blue states in federal funds received per dollar paid, securing $1.24 compared to $1.14 for blue states.
+In the MoneyGeek rankings, seven of the 10 most dependent states are red states.

 Higher GDP Equals Less Federal Dependence